Lime set to get an extension for trialling e-scooters on Auckland streets

-Auckland Council is planning to extend Lime's license to operate e-scooters on city streets until the end of March.
+Auckland Council is planning to extend Lime's licence to operate e-scooters on city streets until the end of March.

 An internal council email, obtained by the Herald, says there will be a meeting in early January to discuss and confirm the necessary approvals for the extension.